Last updated March 25, 2026

 Issue Description:

-The app locks the device after it was used for specified amount of time.
+Apps are being blocked at random times, even when the user has not reached the set time limit.
 After updating to iOS 26.2, we noticed a huge issue: the events started to fire (reach the threshold) in the DeviceActivityMonitorExtension prematurely, almost immediately after scheduling.
+This issue is affecting c.
+250,000 unique users daily.